Details: FPHNYC offers a comprehensive benefits package. The salary range for this position is commensurate with experience.

 Many of the activities and services to primary care are funded by grants and delivered through the New York City Regional Electronic Adoption Center for Health (NYC REACH) devoted to promoting and supporting the adoption of the chronic care model; using payment reform to advance population health by advocating and promoting reforms and programs that will facilitate the delivery of quality primary care; and monitoring the New York City healthcare system by leveraging data to monitor quality of care and population health to inform public health decisions.
 To learn more, visit us at www.nyc.gov/pcip or www.nycreach.org

-- Two plus (2+) years of project management experience
+- 2+ years of relevant experience

 - Ability to work collaboratively with physicians, staff and external organizations

-- Excellent time management and communication skills
+- Excellent time management, attention to detail, and organizational skills required

-There is a potential for this position to transition to DOHMH and therefore candidates must meet DOHMH eligibility requirements, including NYC residency.
+Additional Information: There is a potential for this position to transition to DOHMH and therefore candidates must meet DOHMH eligibility requirements, including NYC residency.